Does consciousness have a weight?

 Where do you store your weight?

-The two sides, or main fluid systems of the body
+The two sides; the two main fluid systems of the body

 In physical space there are always the equal-and-opposite counterparts that make up a whole.
 In the body these two ‘sides’ or systems are 1 ) your blood, or veinous system, and 2 ) the lymph, or lymphatic system.
 Your blood, or veinous system is like your kitchen ( thank you Dr. Morse for the overview and analogy ) – it FEEDS you, it feeds every cell in the body.
 The lymphatic system is like your bathroom, it sees to all your cellular WASTE.
 The one side *the blood side is alkaline, the blood must stay just to the alkaline side of chemistry, at around a 7.4 pH, even a minor fluctuation in this means body death.
 The other side, the lymph is where all the acids, toxins, cellular waste go to be eliminated.
 With this said, let’s go on to food ash.